'Create jobs don't cut them': Union to present steel plan to Tata officials | ITV News

 With thousands of steelworkers in Port Talbot facing an uncertain future, the Unite trade union has outlined its plans not only to save the town's steel industry but to safeguard the sector across the UK.

-Unite shared details with members of Senedd Cymru during a committee meeting on Thursday, 30 November, ahead of talks with Tata in London on Friday.
+Unite shared details with members of Senedd Cymru during a committee meeting on Thursday, 30 November, saying "it's about growth not cuts" ahead of talks with Tata on Friday (1 December).

 As the steel giant moves towards greener steel production a question mark is still hanging over when an announcement will be made.
-That's unlikely to happen on Friday.
+That's unlikely to happen this week.

 Tata wants to decarbonise its site at Port Talbot under moves to safeguard its future but unions fear the plan would lead to around 3,000 job losses.